'I Shot My Parents': Bogus Call Brings Police From Several Bergen Towns

 SEE: Bogus Swatting Call Draws Mass Response To Palisades Park Apartment

 Contrary to what some believe, swatters are caught.
-They're most often cahrged with causing a false public alarm.
+They're most often charged with causing a false public alarm.

 A former research and development director from Fair Lawn man falsely called in seven bogus reports of domestic violence at the same Ramsey address, authorities said.